alecstansell/ds_code_challenge/ACS_Submission/README.md

 ## Note to reviewers

-* Unfortunately due to time constraints over the Easter weekend I've yet to complete the wind augmentation and anonymisation components of task 3.
-Both are relatively simple - augmentation I'll just pull from the API and spatial join as needed, anonymise I'll likely hash any sensitive information / create keys as necessary.
+Due to time constraints over the Easter weekend I'm afraid I'km yet to complete the wind augmentation and anonymisation components of task 3.

+Both are relatively straight forward and I'll complete in the next day or so.
+   * Augmentation I'll just pull from the API and spatial join as needed.
+   * Anonymise I'll likely hash any sensitive information / create keys as necessary.

 Thanks for the fun challenge!
 I'm keen to solve the other elements - Data Science and visualisation.
-I'll continue comitting to this repo over the next day or so shout if you have any questions or are interested in a conversation with me on my thinking for the challenge.
+I'll continue comitting to this repo over the next few days.
+Keen to catchup if you have any questions or you are interested in a conversation with me on my thinking for the challenge.
+Alec